Legal Alcohol Testing

 We provide the fastest, most cost-effective legal alcohol testing

 Alcohol in sufficient quantities can be toxic to the liver.
-An individual who chronically abuses alcohol may experience cirrhosis of the liver leading to reduced function or, in the most extreme cases, death.
+An individual who chronically abuses alcohol may experience cirrhosis of the liver leading to reduced function.

 Carbohydrate deficient transferrin (CDT) analysis